 Withdrawal can start 6 to 24 hours after your last drink and usually eases after a few days.
 Although withdrawal is uncomfortable and unpleasant, most people don’t have serious or life-threatening problems.
 Long-standing heavy drinkers however, can have severe withdrawal symptoms.
 This can lead to seizures and may be fatal if not aggressively treated.
 These people need to be under medical supervision during withdrawal.

 Withdrawal symptoms can start if you stop drinking or cut back a lot on your drinking.
 Most people have mild symptoms.

 More severe symptoms may include:

 You may be able to stay at home while you go through withdrawal, but you need professional input before making this decision.
 The first step is to work closely with an addiction specialist who has a medical background or with your private doctor.
 Based on your drinking history and previous withdrawal symptoms, medical professionals may be able to predict how severe your withdrawal symptoms will be.

-Your doctor may prescribe a tranquilizing type of medication day by day in progressively smaller doses to help keep withdrawal symptoms in check.
-Your doctor may give you other medications to help with headaches or nausea.
+Your doctor may prescribe a tranquilizing type of medicine progressively smaller daily doses to help keep withdrawal symptoms in check.
+Your doctor may give you other medicines to help with headaches or nausea.

 You may need to stay in the hospital or at the treatment center if your doctor thinks you may have more severe withdrawal symptoms or you have another illness that can complicate withdrawal.
 Medical staff can more closely watch you when you are an inpatient and tranquilizing medicines can be given in higher and more frequent dosing.